powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 ## CGMES model extension

-This extension is used to store the CGMES model created from the CGMES conversion on the network.
+This extension is used to store the CGMES model as retrieved from the triplestore (as a query catalog) on the network.
 It is provided by the `com.powsybl:powsybl-cgmes-conversion` module.
 It is not serializable.

 ## CGMES Tap Changers